Designing a Smarter Exception Resolution System

 explorations

-Here are some explorations of my focus areas during these designs:
+Here are some mid-fi explorations of my focus areas during these designs:

 Defining the UI of the application